stefanwinkel/katacoda-scenarios/docker_defense_401/step4.md

-Docker drops most of the capabilities for the containers process.
+Docker drops a few of the capabilities for the containers process, but still too many capabilities and system calls are possible without restrictions.
+To minimize our attack surface, we will learn in this demo, how we can construct automatically whitelists to only allow what is absolutely necessary
-[Here](https://github.com/moby/moby/blob/master/oci/caps/defaults.go) are the default Kernel capabilities for a Docker Container
+[Here](https://github.com/moby/moby/blob/master/oci/caps/defaults.go) are the default kernel capabilities for a Docker container

 ### Avoid --privilege flag unless absolutely necessary (Dont's: #5)